Iwahori-Hecke algebras acting on tensor space by $q$-deformed letter permutations and $q$-partition algebras: The -partition algebra

 Now equation \ref{Mackey 4} in the proof of \ref{indres} yields the assertion.
 Part 2.) follows easily by applying the Hecke functors \ref{functors} to the decomposition in the first part. \end{proof}

-In [\cite{donkin 2}] Steve Donkin proved the bicentralizer property for finite direct sums $M$ of $q$-permutation modules $M^\mu, \mu\vdash n,$ for Iwahori-Hecke algebras $\cH = \cH_{R,q}(\fS_n)$, where the partitions $\mu$ labelling the summands satisfy a certain combinatorial condition, (namely that the "coarsening" of the partitions labelling the summands is cosaturated, for details see [\cite{donkin 2}]).
+In [\cite{donkin 2}] Donkin proved the bicentralizer property for finite direct sums $M$ of $q$-permutation modules $M^\mu, \mu\vdash n,$ for Iwahori-Hecke algebras $\cH = \cH_{R,q}(\fS_n)$, where $R$ is a field or a Dedekind domain and the partitions $\mu$ labelling the summands satisfy a certain combinatorial condition, (namely that the "coarsening" of the partitions labelling the summands is cosaturated, for details see [\cite{donkin 2}]).
 Thus he showed in this case, that $\cH$ and $\cA = \End_\cH(M)$ are mutual centralizing algebras in $\End_R(M)$, that is $\End_\cA(M) = \cH$ as well.
-The set of hook partitions labelling the $q$-permutation modules appearing as direct summands in $\rV$ do not depend by \ref{Hecke on tensor space} and \ref{main3} on the choice of $q$.
+The set of hook partitions labelling the $q$-permutation modules appearing as direct summands in $\rV$ do not depend by \ref{Hecke on tensor space} and \ref{main3} on the choice of the unit $q$.
 Moreover Donkin showed for $q=1$ in [\cite{donkin 2}, 6.3], that their coarsening is cosaturated and hence $\rV$ satisfies Schur-Weyl duality.

 This implies now immediately: